-As technology advances, the difference between a router and a switch has grown less clear.
-Fundamentally, routers are Layer 3 devices that connect networks.
-A common example is connecting a small business Ethernet network to the Internet.
-Switches are Layer 2 (L2) devices that interconnect various devices that share the same network.
-Basically, routers depend on processors to steer traffic based on complex software, offering intelligence at the cost of speed.
-Switches, by comparison, rely upon largely predefined hardware configurations to forward traffic at the highest possible rate.
-Today's routers usually incorporate L2 switching capability, and many of todayís switches include some Layer 3 routing functionality.
-Routers offered by Cisco, the supplier of 90% of the industry's routers, have advanced significantly in function and speed and Cisco offers an extensive product line that includes routers built to meet the needs of users from households to the world's largest ISPs.
+As technology advances, the difference between routers and switches has grown less clear.
+Fundamentally, routers are Layer 3 (L3) devices designed to connect different networks.
+A common example is connecting a small business network to the Internet via DSL.
+Switches are Layer 2 (L2) devices that interface client devices within a network.
+Generally, routers rely on CPUs to steer data based on sophisticated algorithms, offering versatility at the cost of throughput.
+Switches, on the other hand, depend upon largely fixed hardware designs to steer data at the highest possible speed.
+Today's routers usually come with L2 switching capability, and many of todayís switches have L3 routing capability.
+Routers offered by Cisco, the producer of 90% of the industry's routers, have advanced significantly in capability and performance and Cisco now makes an extensive product line that features routers engineered to meet the requirements of users ranging from individual telecommuters to nationwide ISPs.

-The latest ISR routers released by Cisco offer the speed and integrated functionality to manage IP voice and video as well as virtual environments while also offering fault tolerance, web-based administration, seamless expandability, and enhanced protection.
-These routers allow you to build a solid basis for an information environment that can evolve seamlessly as you add more workers, establish new sites, activate additional capabilities, extend your network to customers and vendors, and build an expanding mobile workforce.
-Progentís Cisco certified CCIE network engineers offer immediate and affordable remote expertise to help your company to select, configure, manage, update, and support Cisco's latest routers and can help you to maintain your legacy routers or move non-disruptively to Ciscoís newer router products.
+The most recent Integrated Services Routers from Cisco offer the performance and integrated functionality to manage data voice and video as well as virtual environments while at the same time providing fault tolerance, web-based administration, seamless expandability, and advanced protection.
+These routers allow your business to build a solid foundation for an information network that can grow seamlessly as you add more employees, open extra sites, configure additional functions, give access to your network to clients and vendors, and build an expanding mobile workforce.
+Progentís Cisco certified CCIE network consultants offer fast and economical online support to help your company to plan, configure, manage, upgrade, and support Cisco's most advanced router technology and can help you to support your legacy routers or migrate efficiently to Ciscoís current router products.

-Cisco Routers for Small Companies and Branch Offices
+Cisco Routers Designed for Small Companies and Remote Offices

-Ciscoís routers for smaller businesses and branch offices provide affordable and dependable no-frills solutions that enable small groups of users to share safe access to the Internet.
-These single-configuration desktop routers include at least four 10/100 switched Ethernet with wireless options plus integrated firewall for enhanced protection.
-Built for easy setup, administration, and support, Ciscoís entry-level routers reduce ownership costs by cutting acquisition and operational investments.
-Progentís online support specialists have in-depth experience delivering fast and economical IT assistance for small companies to configure and maintain these routers, and Progentís CCIE network consultants can help your company to understand ways these routers can add to the strategic value of your IT system.
+Ciscoís routers for smaller businesses and remote offices provide affordable and reliable entry-level alternatives that enable small sets of users to have safe connectivity to wide area networks.
+All these fixed-configuration desktop routers include at minimum four Ethernet ports with Wi-Fi options and built-in firewall for enhanced security.
+Designed for simple installation, administration, and support, Ciscoís small business routers minimize ownership costs by lowering acquisition and operational expenses.
+Progentís online support specialists have in-depth backgrounds providing immediate and affordable technical help for small organizations to configure and support these routers, and Progentís Cisco-certified CCIE network consultants can help you to determine ways these routers can add to the business value of your IT network.

-Cisco's economical RV Series Routers are engineered to offer small businesses with VPN technology that permits telecommuters and mobile workers to connect to a network via secure tunneling.
-Models in the Cisco RV Series Routers can support up to 100 IPsec VPN tunnels, include 4 to 16-port Ethernet switches, come with integrated firewalls that provide sophisticated encryption, and support web-based configuration for remote deployment and troubleshooting.
-All models accommodate 10/100 Ethernet and some models can handle Gigabit Ethernet.
-Both wired and wireless versions are available.
-Cisco's RV Series VPN routers do not support Ciscoís popular IOS platform.
+Cisco's affordably priced RV Series Routers are designed to provide small businesses with VPN technology that permits remote users to connect to a network securely.
+Devices in the RV Series VPN Routers can handle up to 100 VPN tunnels, incorporate 4 to 16-port Ethernet switches, have integrated firewalls with sophisticated data encryption, and support web-based configuration for easy set up and management.
+All RV Series devices accommodate fast Ethernet and several models support Gigabit Ethernet.
+Wireless models are available.
+These VPN routers do not incorporate Ciscoís IOS software.

-Cisco's more current products in the expanding family of Small Business RV Series VPN Wired/Wireless Routers include the RV120W wired/Wireless-N VPN Firewall with a 4-port switch and support for up to 10 VPN connections, the RV180W wired/Wireless-N VPN Router with a 4-port Gigabit Ethernet switch and support for 12000 Concurrent sessions and 10 IPsec VPN connections, Cisco's ultra-affordable RV215W Wireless Router with a 4-port switch and a USB port to enable 3G/4G WAN connections, and Cisco's 325 RV325 Dual Gigabit WAN VPN Router with an integrated a 14-port Gigabit Ethernet switch and Dual Gigabit WAN ports for load balancing and business continuity plus USB ports attaching 3G/4G modems for WAN failover.
+Cisco's newer devices in the expanding family of RV Series VPN Wired/Wireless Routers include the RV120W wired/Wireless-N VPN Firewall with a 4-port switch and support for up to 10 VPN connections, the RV180W wired/Wireless-N VPN Router with a 4-port Gigabit switch and support for 12000 Concurrent sessions and 10 VPN connections, the low-cost RV215W Wireless Router with a 4-port switch and a USB port to enable WAN connections, and Cisco's 325 RV325 Dual Gigabit WAN VPN Router with a built-in a 14-port Gigabit switch and Dual Gigabit WAN ports for business continuity plus USB connections using 3G and 4G modems for broadband failover.

-Cisco's comprehensive portfolio of 800 Series ISR routers consists of desktop, fanless devices designed and priced for small organizations, branch locations, retail venues, teleworkers, and clients of ISPs.
-A wealth of devices in Cisco's 800 Series product line have been developed with many options over many years.
-Cisco's 881 Series of ISR routers suggests the vast array of options offered within the Cisco 800 product family.
-Models in Cisco's 881 Series router catalog can enable converged media networks by providing IP voice and video, wireless and data in a single integrated appliance.
-Advanced data protection can include encryption, VPN, firewall, and URL filtering.
-For survivability, available features for Cisco 881 ISR routers include duplicate WAN connections or support for landline broadband WAN links such as DSL as well as multiple cellular 3G and 4G wireless connections all on a single desktop appliance.
+Cisco's extensive line of 800 Series ISR routers consists of desktop, fanless appliances designed and priced for small businesses, branch locations, retail shops, telecommuters, and customers of broadband service providers.
+A wealth of devices in the 800 family of routers have been developed with various options over many years.
+Cisco's 881 line of ISR routers exemplifies the vast array of options available within Cisco's 800 Series product family.
+Models in Cisco's 881 router portfolio can enable converged media networks by delivering IP voice and video, wireless and data in a single integrated appliance.
+Advanced data protection can include encryption, VPN tunneling, firewall, and URL filtering.
+For survivability, available options for Cisco 881 routers include redundant WAN connections or support for landline high-speed WAN connections such as DSL plus multiple different 3G and 4G wireless connections all built into a single desktop appliance.

-Cisco's 880 Series of ISR routers support a wide variety of deployment models
+Cisco's 881 of ISR routers support a wide range of deployment models

-The baseline Cisco 881 router has a 4-port fast Ethernet managed switch with up to 15 Mbps performance, support for up to 20 users, two-port integrated Power over Ethernet, and IPv6 compatibility.
-The Cisco 881W router supports 802.11g/n Wi-Fi.
-The 881 SRST router includes 4 FXS ports and 1 FXO port for PSTN failover with Cisco Survivable Remote Site Telephony.
-With a Cisco Unified Border Element (CUBE) license, Cisco's 881 ISR router allows SIP trunking to replace outdated PRI lines or FXO voice connectivity to a PSTN carrier.
-SIP trunks also support offsite agents in Cisco Call Center deployments.
+The baseline Cisco 881 router includes a 4-port fast Ethernet managed switch that delivers 15 Mbps performance, support for 20 users, two-port integrated Power over Ethernet, and IPv6 support.
+Cisco's 881W router includes 802.11g/n Wi-Fi.
+Cisco's 881 SRST router features four FXS ports and 1 FXO port for PSTN fallback with Cisco SRST.
+With a Cisco Unified Border Element (CUBE) feature license, the Cisco 881 ISR router allows SIP trunking as a replacement for outdated Primary Rate Interface (PRI) lines or foreign exchange-office (FXO) voice connectivity to a PSTN carrier.
+CUBE-based SIP trunks also connect offsite call agents in Cisco Call Center environments.

 Cisco Integrated Services G2 Routers